athemelis/obsidian/README-hierarchy.md

 Please:
 1. Update all files to reflect these changes
+2. Update the README-hierarchy.md documentation to reflect the new structure
-2. Ensure all helper functions stay synchronized
+3. Ensure all helper functions stay synchronized
-3. Maintain the current version numbers and increment if needed
+4. Maintain the current version numbers and increment if needed
-4. Provide the complete updated files
+5. Provide the complete updated files
-5. List any notes that will need manual updates based on these changes
+6. List any notes that will need manual updates based on these changes
 ```

 #### Using the Update Service

-1. **Prepare your files**: Have all 4 core files ready to attach
+1. **Prepare your files**: Have all 5 core files ready to attach
 2. **Describe changes clearly**: Be specific about what needs to change
 3. **Review the updates**: Check all provided files before replacing
 4. **Run the validator**: After updating, run hierarchy-validator.md to find affected notes